 2015 La Fleur Petrus - more refined and sophisticated wine here than the two wines tasted before, more intense and with bigger depth.
 Simply excellent.
 96p.
 2016 La Fleur Petrus - just more touch of nobility, complexity and length.
 Sublime stuff!
 97p.

-2015 Trotanoy - fat wine with thick texture, gobs of fruit and tannin, clear scent of terroir (crasse de fer - iron dirt), outstanding balance and great length.
-Great, great vintage for the property.
+2015 Trotanoy - fat wine with a thick texture, gobs of fruit and tannin, clear scent of terroir (crasse de fer - iron dirt), outstanding balance and great length.
+A great, great vintage for the property.
 97p.
 2016 Trotanoy - thick, thick aroma of superbly intense black cherries and blackberries, exceptional purity and precision, velvety tannin, ultralong and coating aftertaste that lasts for more than 30 seconds.
 98+p.

 2015 Belair Monange - strong wine, gobs of perfectly ripe black fruit, soil-driven, splendid complexity, length and balance, great sweetness.
 Fabulous effort.
 97p.
 2016 Belair Monange - more refined and distinguished than 2015, more complex and with more sweetness.
 Pure class!
 98p.